grommasdietz/kirby-locale/README.md

 # Kirby Locale

 Kirby plugin to enable multilingual fragment definitions.
-If you have pages with titles, phrases or names which should stay in there original languages this plugin is for you.
+If you have pages with titles and/or phrases in writer fields which should stay in there original language this plugin might be handy.

 The plugin ships two tools: